mgeraci/cocktails/README.md

     # create a user for login with a 4-digit password
     VIEWER_USERNAME = '[the username you create for the viewer]'

-    # receipes can be viewed when unauthenticated with an encoded url; this key
-    # generates that. it must be 32 or more characters
-    SHARE_KEY = '[your other secret key]'

     # for sharing links, the production url (starting with `http`) must be
     # defined
     PRODUCTION_ROOT = 'https://cocktails.example.com'